IDMNYU/Ideation_PrototypingFall24LadyK/schedule.md

         <li><a href = "Future_weeklyBrief.md">Future Project</a></li>
          <li><a href= "constant_input_output.md"> Constant Input/Constant Ouput</li> </a>
     <li><a href ="Time_Management_System.md">Time Management System: Unscheduled time</a></li>
+    <li><a href = "self_assessments.md">Write your Midterm Self Assessment using the guide linked on the brief. </a><strong>This is due TBA</strong>.
+Only do "Self" and "classmates".
+The others you will do at the end of the semester.</li>
         </td></tr>
                 <tr>
         <td valign="top">wk 10 Nov 6 & Nov 11</p></td>